onkarkasture/SQL_Job_Analysis/README.md

 # Introduction
 Welcome to the SQL Job Analysis Project!
-In this repository, you'll find the methodology, SQL queries and their corresponding results analyzed for insights into the job market, specifically pertaining to India and Data Analyst Roles.
+In this repository, you'll find the methodology, SQL queries and their corresponding results analyzed for insights into the job market, specifically pertaining to India (unless specified otherwise) and Data Analyst Roles.
 # Background
 The purpose of this project is to explore a dataset using SQL queries to derive meaningful insights.
 By querying the database, I aim to uncover the trends, patterns, distributions and relationships within the dataset.